 Should You Prepare for Physical Training?

-The Marine Corps uses a progressive physical training program, which means you will build up your strength and endurance over time.
+The Marine Corps uses a progressive physical training program, which means you will build your strength and endurance over time.
 However, starting to condition yourself before training would make a significant difference.

 - Running several miles daily